Fibre-Lyte can support both short wavelength (850nm) and long wavelength (1310 nm) operation.

 Low Power Consumption

-Fibre-Lyte OSAs deploy VCSELs which are are the most efficient in terms of optical output power per input power.
+Fibre-Lyte OSAs deploy VCSELs which are the most efficient in terms of optical output power per input power.
 Further, Conjunct does use driver/TIA line ups which are also very efficient.

-Fibre-Lyte is deployed in applications where very milliwatt of power consumed is of key importance.
+Fibre-Lyte is deployed in applications where every milliwatt of power consumed is of key importance.
 Fibre-Lyte solutions optimise signal integrity and high temperature operation but do NOT require additional power.
 Fibre-Lyte's design regime provides fully optimised performance at low power.

 Fibre-Lyte gives Superior BER performance and signal integrity.
 The metallisation regime which Fibre-Lyte uses does allow ground planes to be strategically placed to give the optimum RF performance and negligible RF cross talk and hence LOWEST possible BER (Bit Error Rate).

 BER performance is further enhanced by using flip chip assembly which reduces the effects of cross talk.
 The figures below show that Fibre-Lyte could be the best platform on which to support PAM4 modulation, particularly at 25G.

 Fibre-Lyte uses a 'metal on die' approach to thermal management.
 This approach is the most efficient and allows Fibre-Lyte to operate over a wide temperature range.

 A heat spreader is mounted directly on to the opto-electronic devices and rapidly spreads the heat from these devices on to an appropriate heat sink.